When Frank Luna returned the call last week I no idea who was on the line. That voice, a percussive, bass-heavy thing, woke me from deep sleep.

-"This is me ... hello" or something like that.
+"This is me ... hello.”
 Sounded like a Latino Stewie Griffin, but deeper, heavier.
-It scared the hell out of me, so it had to be a joke.
+It scared the hell out of me.
+Had to be a joke.

 Later that day I'm standing in Luna's dark, slightly foreboding one-bedroom apartment.
-It's in a cool '50s complex that's sun-faded into a light melancholy brown.
+It's in a cool '50s complex sun-faded into melancholy brown.
 I hear his other voices too, 11 at last count.
-They're in Spanish (his first language) and English and Spanglish, in the parlance of old Hanna-Barbara or Beetlejuice or pirate, or a kind of old-school radioman freakout, there's even a Katherine Hepburn (hoarse and all) in there, and each is more wicked than the last.
+They're in Spanish (his first language) and English and Spanglish, in the parlance of old Hanna-Barbara or Beetlejuice or pirate, or a kind of old-school radioman freakout, there's even a Katherine Hepburn (hoarse and all) in there, each wickeder than the last.

-His wonderfully percussive yet soothing syntax sounds like the end of some golden age.
-A voice slicing through crackles of high-school football scores from distant lights in the rearview, and chatters of UFO sightings, and introductions to blooming Mexican waltzes, and, dear God, The Open Road, where your heart could still break suddenly for the one you'll never ever find.
+When he plays it straight I swear I know it from late nights in the borderlands, in Sonora or Southern Arizona, buzzing out from dad's dashboard dial, long before AM began to soundtrack its own decline, as if broadcast from some half boarded-up small town.
+Yes, his percussive soothing syntax sounds like the end of some golden age.
+A voice slicing through crackles of high-school football scores from distant lights in the rearview.
+One chattering of UFO sightings, and introductions to blooming Mexican waltzes, and, dear God, The Open Road, where your heart could still break suddenly for one you’ll never ever find.

-Listen now and you can hear the sound of America shifting so quickly that none of us has the time to even hear and see and feel what's happening around us.
-Luna's voice lulls like narcotics when it softens, and it does for a few reasons, not just for affect.
+Listen now and you can hear the sound of America shifting so quickly none of us has the time to hear and see and feel what's happening.
+Luna's voice lulls like narcotics when it softens, and it does for several reasons, not just affect.
 I might as well be the last person on earth tuned into it.

 His sole companion, a black Chihuahua, stiffens his back and dances around our ankles on the carpet and yaps at his master's commanding and hilarious patois.
-Luna nods at the dog, and says, "that's Oona, which in Gaelic means 'one with the earth,' or, in Spanish, 'Uno con la Tierra.'"
+Luna regards the dog.
+Says, "that's Oona, which in Gaelic means 'one with the earth,' or, in Spanish, 'Uno con la Tierra.'"

 * * * *

-His face puts one at ease by its sheer lack of suspicion, and easily sparked kindliness.
-Salt-and-pepper hair, gray mustache, a Band-Aid centered perfectly over the dorsum of his nose—it's kind of Fred Flintstone friendly.
-In his day-hang clothes—old swag T-shirt (Hot 98 radio), baggy shorts, Nike flip-flops—he does comedy and voices that could make any gaggle of third-graders howl, or, really, any group of adult beer-swills howl too, because, when you think about it, no one really gets old anymore.
-Peter Pan ain't got nothing on Luna.
+His countenance puts one at ease.
+It's Fred Flintstone friendly with salt-and-pepper hair, gray mustache, a Band-Aid centered perfectly over the dorsum of his nose.
+In day-hang clothes—old swag T (Hot 98 radio), baggy shorts, Nike flip-flops — Luna does comedy with arm flailing and voices to make any gaggle of third-graders howl, or, really, any group of adult beer-swills too.

 * * * *